Go Back Up

 1. Loss of health coverage

-• Losing employer-sponsored health insurance
+• Losing employer-sponsored coverage

 • Losing COBRA coverage